wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Protocols {#protocols}

-Protocols allow you type an object that has a specific signature. eg. implements a given method or has a given property.
+Protocols allow you type an object that has a specific signature. e.g. implements a given method or has a given property.
 You can also use them to handle more complex cases of callables.

 ```python